Deus1704/sunkit-image/docs/how_to_guide/adding_a_coalignment_method.rst

 Example Usage
 =============

-Once you have added your custom coalignment method, you can use it as discussed in this :ref:`_using-the-coalignment-interface` guide
+Once you have added your custom coalignment method, you can use it as discussed in this :doc:`using_new_coalignment_interface` guide